 The best procedure is for a Real Estate Agent to check the legal status of the property BEFORE listing and showing it.
 Also, the real estate agent should clearly understand the property they are listing.
 The agent should look at the boundaries with the plot map in hand.
 The role of the real estate agent is also to look at easements and other annotations like forest reserves and river setbacks.

-It is quite common that an Agent takes the title information off of the property survey map and assumes that is the current title number.
+It is quite common for an agent to take the title information off of the property survey map and assume that it is the current title number.
 This might not be the case.
-Sometimes a property owner started with a large tract of land and then segregated pieces from that property.
-Each new segregation will spin off a new title number and a new corresponding survey Platt number.
-Then, the original survey map and title number will be out-dated.
+Sometimes, a property owner starts with a large tract of land and then segregates pieces from that property.
+Each new segregation will spin off a new title number and a new corresponding survey plat number.
+Then, the original survey map and title number will be outdated.
+So, the agent needs to be sure to have the correct survey map and the correct property title number.

 Verify Ownership